mir-nawaz/docker-nodejs/readme.md

 ## Overview

-This video shows how to get a Node.js app running inside a Docker container on a local computer.
+This repository shows how to get a Node.js app running inside a Docker container on a local computer.

 For this demo to work, [Docker](http://docker.com) and [Node.js](http://nodejs.org) need to be installed.